13 Top Reasons to Visit Greece (Updated 2024)

 8. Dogs With Jobs

-Stray dogs aren’t exclusive to Greece, in fact, they are common sights in Eastern Europe particularly, but along with their feline counterparts they are to be frequently spotted wandering along the streets.
+Stray dogs aren’t exclusive to Greece; in fact, they are common sights throughout Eastern Europe particularly.
+But along with their feline counterparts, they are frequently spotted wandering along the streets.

-However, you are also likely to come across dogs gainfully employed shepherding sheep or cattle.
+However, in Greece, many are gainfully employed in shepherding sheep or cattle.
 On many occasions, we came across a herd being nudged along the road by a few dogs, avidly keeping their flock on track and protected.

 The tradition of using livestock guardian dogs has existed for about 2000 years.
-But those of us from places like the UK, USA, or Australia are more used to seeing dogs herding sheep with farmers rather than protecting and moving them along streets without their owner to find different pastures.
+A strange phenomenon to those of us from the UK, USA, or Australia.
+We’re more used to seeing dogs herding sheep with farmers rather than protecting and moving them along streets without their owners!

-While travelling, I got too close to look at a cute calf and didn’t see the dog sitting in the grass.
+On one occasion, I wandered close to look at a cute calf.
+I didn’t see the dog sitting in the grass.

-The dog sure saw me, though, and let me know in no uncertain terms with a deep growl that I needed to back away real quick.
+However, the dog sure saw me.
+It let me know in no uncertain terms that I needed to back away real quick.

 Greek shepherding dog guarding his flock ©Lifejourney4two